Phonics

 Impact:

-Children's understanding is regularly assessed by the teachers during the year and banded books are given, read and monitored to check understanding and progress.
-In addition, children at the end of Year 1 take part in a statutory phonics screening check.
-The purpose of the phonics screening check will be to confirm that all children have learned phonic decoding to an age-appropriate standard.
-Children who have not reached this level should receive extra support from their school to ensure they can improve their decoding skills, and will then have the opportunity to retake the phonics screening check.
+Children at the end of Year 1 take part in a statutory Phonics Screening Check.
+The purpose of the Phonics Screening Check will be to confirm that all children have learned phonic decoding to an age-appropriate standard.
+Children who have not reached this level should receive extra support from their teachers and LSAs to ensure they can improve their decoding skills and will then have the opportunity to retake the Phonics Screening Check in Year 2.

 Share by: